aws/aws-iot-device-sdk-js-v2/samples/node/pub_sub_electron_node/README.md

 ### Uncaught Error: A dynamic link library (DLL) initialization routine failed. \\?\<library path>
 *If you are on windows*

-The issue should be fixed in latest release 1.19.1.
+The issue should be fixed in release v1.19.1.
 The library `aws-iot-device-sdk-v2` depends on the native modules `aws-crt`.
 In Electron 4.x and higher, the symbols needed by native modules are exported by electron.exe instead of node.dll or node.exe.
 In order to load native modules on Windows, the library need to install a delay-load hook that triggers when the native module is loaded to redirect the reference to use the loading executable (electron.exe in this case).
 A windows delay load is required for the library.

 *If you still see this error after v1.19.1*